Koti being presented with his Bach Watch Award for outstanding achievement in Music.

 Mika, has undertaken the following grades within 10 months.
 Grade1(Distinction), Grade 2 (Distinction), Grade 3 ( Distinction), and also Grade 4(Pass) and is ready to take his Grade 5, 6 and started Grade 7 as I write this.
 All done in under 1 year.
 When asked how he has managed this he tells me and other pupils that he puts the exact amount of time into each examination.
 He does not skip his lessons and enjoys the learning process.

 Sida joined me a couple of years ago and we started from Grade 2 at the age of 13.
-He is now about to complete his Grade 8 ABRSM all in the space of 2 years.
+He is now completed his Grade 8 ABRSM all in the space of 2 years.
 He has worked extremely hard and is one of my most dedicated students to date.
 We had to teach through his Grade 6 and 7 online due to Covid.

 Sida loves the classical and Baroque music and especially Bach and any piece that requires total concentration such as Chopin's, Winter Wind.
 A piece that in itself requires a year of study and is off the Graded Charts.